Hi, I'm Doug

 youtu.be/…

 The kicker, for me, is the fact that Mormons believe that men are put here on Earth to prove they've got the intelligence, initiative, and critical thinking skills needed to become gods in the next life.
 (Women aren't.
 The best a woman can hope for is to become one of a man-god's multiple wives in the next life, pumping out spiritual babies, but let's not go off on that tangent right now.)
-If men are put here on Earth to prove that they've got what it takes to become a god, then for sure they should NOT be closing their eyes to such clearly obvious proof that Joseph Smith was a con man.
-A person who's got what it takes to become a god wouldn't be so amazingly gullible.
+If life on Earth is meant as a test, to prove that you've got what it takes to become a god in the next life, then closing your eyes to clear and obvious proof that Joseph Smith was a con man is how you FAIL the test, not how you pass it.
+A God doesn’t sheepishly follow where others have already led, blindly trusting that those others are going in the right direction even when evidence all around him is screaming out that he's going in the wrong direction.
+A God needs to blaze His own path through the universe.
+A God needs to think independently, to examine evidence and to make His own decisions based on that evidence.

 Questions about Mormons My Answers to Questions about Mormonism